 Nutrition plays an important role in preserving skin integrity and supporting the necessary processes for pressure ulcer healing.

-A comprehensive nutritional plan based on evidenced-based guidelines for nutrition interventions can improve health outcomes for individuals who have pressure ulcers or are at risk of developing them.
+A comprehensive nutritional plan based on evidence-based guidelines can improve health outcomes for individuals who have pressure ulcers or are at risk of developing them.

 Be among the first to know when we post new articles and other helpful content.